|

 has defeated death.

-world, because they were set to music by the Lebanese
+throughout the Arab world, because they were set to music by

-musician Marcel Khalife.
-I interviewed Khalife last year and
+the Lebanese musician Marcel Khalife.
+I interviewed Khalife

-retreat, I only had the oud and the books of Mahmoud
+house.
+In that retreat, I only had the oud and the books of

 I had just graduated from the conservatory.
 I was an